vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 ## Testing the Reducer

-Testing our reducers is much more straightforward comparing to testing actions but its maybe more important for our application because its where our state changes.
+This is much more straightforward compared to testing actions, but arguably more important for our application because it’s where our state changes.

-The main idea is to assert what the reducer returns when a specific action and is being passed.
+The main idea is to assert what the reducer returns when a specific action is being passed.

-Let's see our reducer before we start writing a test for it:

 ```javascript
 // src/reducers/users.js